 Hypothyroidism.
 I discovered this was impacting my health about fifteen years before discovering that I had celiac.
 The longer a person suffers from undiagnosed celiac, the more likely they are to develop other autoimmune diseases.

 As a young adult, and then for several years, “IBS.”
 Doctor after doctor, meds and more meds, being told I was too stressed (yes! because I was sick!).
 I remember struggling to hold onto weight.

 Sicker and sicker – the symptoms of malabsorbtion take its toll, for sure!
 But oddly - I didn't look at myself as "sick."
 I just "was."
 Finally, in my early thirties, it was a struggle to get to 120 pounds.
 I remember standing on the scale and reading "114," my lowest point.
 Not good when you are 5'10" (at the time.
 Osteoporosis and scoliosis have shrunk me a couple inches.)

 Doctors always said, "nothing's wrong."

 While it took a lifetime, I wouldn't call it a "waste of years."
 Would I be who I am had I been healthy?
-No!
-This passion, this drive to help others avoid what I went through, is an absolute blessing.
-And if I make a difference in the life of one person, its worth it.
-Yes, it is worth it to hear and to see the difference made in another person, in their family.
+No. This passion, this drive to help others avoid what I went through, is an absolute blessing.
+And if I make a difference in the life of one person, it's worth it.
+Yes, it is worth it to hear and to see the difference made in another person (and their family).